The best deals on Razr in Canada

 April 18, 2020

-- Looks and feels like the old Razr: The old Razr was cool and happily the newest iteration of the iconic phone feels and looks just as good.
-No one who knows the old Razr would mistake the new one to be anything other than a Moto Razr.
-And in that respect, this phone is a triumph.
+- Looks and feels like the old Razr: The old Razr was cool and the newest iteration of this iconic phone feels and looks just as good.
+No one who knows the original Razr would mistake the new one to be anything other than a Moto Razr.

 - Folds completely flat: Unlike the Samsung foldables, the screen on the Moto Razr folds completely flat with no gaps between the two sides of the phone.
 This is thanks to a unique hinge design that allows the screen to retract into the bottom bezel while folding.
-That means there is very little chance of dirt or debris entering and damaging the screen over time.
+This greatly reduces the chances of dirt or debris entering and damaging the screen over time.

-- Runs a smooth version of Android: Motorola usually runs a smooth, clean version of android on its phones and the Razr is no exception.
+- Runs a smooth version of Android: Motorola usually runs a smooth and clutter-free version of android on its phones and the Razr is no exception.

-- Sufficient battery life: The Razr has a slightly small battery at 2510 mAh.
-But with a less powerful processor to power as well as a camera with no extra gimmicks, the smaller battery seems plenty enough for a full work day.
+- Sufficient battery life: The Razr has a slightly small 2510 mAh battery.
+That said, with a less powerful processor to power as well as a camera with no extra gimmicks, the smaller battery seems plenty enough for a full work day.
 Thankfully, the Moto Razr does have fast charging via USB C.

 - The hinge apparently creaks: Though this does not seem to be a design flaw and is in fact the result of the mechanism being durable and stiff, it still feels weird to buy a folding phone that creaks at the hinges.

-- The screen has lumps and bumps: The unique hinge design which makes the phone fold completely flat results in a lumpy texture in the middle of the screen.
+- The screen has lumps and bumps: The unique hinge design, which makes the phone fold completely flat, adds a lumpy texture in the middle of the screen.
 Though it feels a bit weird, apparently the lumps and bumps are normal!

-- Camera is basic at best: Despite the 16MP sensor, the camera only does a passable job in simple, well lit conditions.
+- The camera is basic at best: Despite the 16MP sensor, the camera only does a passable job in simple, well lit conditions.
 Sadly, the camera is not good at taking indoor, low-light or night pictures.

-- Expensive and only available with Telus, Koodo and Public Mobile: The various real trade-offs above might seem even more galling considering the phone is currently retailing with Telus and Koodo at a minimum of $1759 over two years and $1990 with Freedom Mobile.
-The Razr is also only available with Telus, Koodo and Freedom Mobile.
-So the option to upgrade to this phone does not exist as easily for those who would like to remain with other providers.
+- Expensive and only available with Telus, Koodo and Public Mobile: The various disadvantages we have just listed might seem even more galling considering the phone is currently retailing with Telus and Koodo at a minimum of $1759 over two years and at $1990 with Freedom Mobile.
+The Razr is also only available with these providers and therefore upgrading to this phone is not possible for those who would like to stay with other providers.